Brown to work with sprinters and hurdles, Muffet Duncan set to guide Buckeye throwers

 Photos by Jeff Mills

-Sara Vergote is in her first season as assistant distance/cross country coach at Ohio State.
+Sara Vergote is in her season season as assistant distance/cross country coach at Ohio State.

 A former MAC champion at the University of Toledo, Vergote spent the 2013 season as an assistant track coach at Iowa State.
 In her one season with the Cyclones, ISU placed ninth at the NCAA indoor championships and 13th at the outdoor national meet, while All-American Betsy Saina captured a national title in the 10000m.